On what it is to settle down:

 And is there anything in my current course of action that could adversely affect my life when I’m old?

-As a financial planner, I believe I’ve planned for a comfortable future as best as I can; I’ve got savings and insurance; I’ve tried to anticipate my needs, and I’ve prepared – and hedged my bets – for a future unknown.
+As a former financial planner, I believe I’ve planned for a comfortable future as best as I can; I’ve got savings and insurance; I’ve tried to anticipate my needs, and I’ve prepared – and hedged my bets – for a future unknown.

 What I can’t plan for are the intangible needs of old age.
 What will be important to me?
 Physical comfort?
 A support/social network?
 A quiet routine?